dl-solarity/docs/docs/reference/contracts/contracts-registry/pools/AbstractPoolContractsRegistry.md

 The PoolContractsRegistry module

 This contract can be used as a pool registry that keeps track of deployed pools by the system.
-One can integrate factories to deploy and register pools or add them manually
+One can integrate factories to deploy and register pools or add them manually otherwise.

-The registry uses BeaconProxy pattern to provide upgradeability and Dependant pattern to provide dependency injection mechanism into the pools.
-This module should be used together with the ContractsRegistry module.
+The registry uses BeaconProxy pattern to provide upgradeability and EIP-6224 pattern to provide dependency injection mechanism into the pools.

-The users of this module have to override `_onlyPoolFactory()` method and revert in case a wrong msg.sender is trying to add pools into the registry.
+The PoolContractsRegistry contract operates by managing ProxyBeacons that point to pools' implementations.

-The contract is meant to be used behind a proxy itself.
+The factory contract would deploy BeaconProxies that point to these ProxyBeacons, allowing simple and cheap upgradeability mechanics.
 ## Functions info

 ### setDependencies (0x69130451)